 Big Data is omnipresent today.
 But it was not quite the same even ten years back.
-The last ten or so years have seen giant strides in terms of Internet penetration and use of smartphones as a way of life.
-Just for some perspective, look back on how we consumed content, what we watched, how we booked rides, shows or movie tickets ten years back, and compare it with today, to get your answers.
+The last ten years or so have seen giant strides in terms of Internet penetration and the use of smartphones as a way of life.
+Just for some perspective, look back on how we consumed content, what we watched, how we booked rides, shows or movie tickets ten years back, and compare it with today to get your answers.

 For more perspective, see how we leave behind us a trail of data as we engage on various apps or websites.
 There’s not a way of life or sector unaffected by these changes.
 Market research, essentially about collecting, analysing and interpreting data, has also changed with the changing times.

 Ten years back, a lot of market research relied on focus groups in the real world (not online), face-to-face interviews, phone surveys, and field trials.
 Gathering data by traditional mail was also an option before the advent of emails.
-However, these methods had one major disadvantage, which is the inability to measure impact or reach in real time.
-Results would often be delayed, and the process itself was cost and time-intensive.
-Also, many times, data collection would be difficult and time-consuming, and not nearly enough.
+However, these methods had one major disadvantage, the inability to measure impact or reach in real-time.
+Results would often be delayed and the process itself was cost and time-intensive.
+Also, many times, data collection would be difficult and time-consuming and not nearly enough.

-Then came online collection of data.
+Then came the online collection of data.
 Email and web forms were used a lot.
-However, the emergence of the iPhone (in 2007) ushered in an era of the smart phone.
+However, the emergence of the iPhone (in 2007) ushered in an era of the smartphone.
 More surveys are now completed on mobile web rather than phone calls.
 Mobile also enables real-time tracking of respondents’ experiences.
-Mobile has ushered in the era of micro surveys, because the modern-day respondent is always on the move, and has shorter attention spans.
-There is also geofencing where location data gleaned from mobile apps can help researchers understand consumer journeys and send tailored surveys to them via the app.
+Mobile has ushered in the era of micro surveys because the modern-day respondent is always on the move and has shorter attention spans.
+There is also geofencing, where location data gleaned from mobile apps can help researchers understand consumer journeys and send tailored surveys to them via the app.

 Social media impact